Subtropical cyclone: Formation

 Subtropical cyclone formation is extremely rare in the far southeastern Pacific Ocean, due to the cold sea-surface temperatures generated by the Humboldt Current and unfavorable wind shear.
 In late April 2015, a rare subtropical cyclone was identified to have formed in this region.
 This system was unofficially dubbed Katie by researchers.
 Another subtropical cyclone was identified at 77.8 degrees longitude in May 2018, just off the coast of Chile.
 This system was unofficially named Lexi by researchers.
-A subtropical cyclone was spotted just off the Chilean coast in January 2022.
+A subtropical cyclone was spotted just off the Chilean coast in January 2022, given the unofficial name Humberto.

 Transition from extratropical

 By gaining tropical characteristics, an extratropical low may transition into a subtropical depression or storm.
-A subtropical depression/storm may further gain tropical characteristics to become a pure tropical depression or storm, which may eventually develop into a hurricane, and there are at least ten cases of tropical cyclones transforming into a subtropical cyclone (Tropical Storm Gilda in 1973, Subtropical Storm Four in 1974, Tropical Storm Jose in 1981, Hurricane Klaus in 1984, Tropical Storm Allison in 2001, Tropical Storm Lee in 2011, Hurricane Humberto in 2013, Tropical Storm Ian in 2016, Typhoon Jelawat in 2018, and Typhoon Surigae in 2021).
-There have also been three recorded cases of a storm transitioning from tropical to extratropical back to a subtropical cyclone; as seen with the Caribbean–Azores hurricane in 1970, Hurricane Georges in 1980, and Hurricane Beryl in 2018.
+A subtropical depression/storm may further gain tropical characteristics to become a pure tropical depression or storm, which may eventually develop into a hurricane, and there are at least ten cases of tropical cyclones transforming into a subtropical cyclone in the Atlantic (Tropical Storm Gilda in 1973, Subtropical Storm Four in 1974, Hurricane Amy in 1975, Tropical Storm Jose in 1981, Hurricane Klaus in 1984, Tropical Storm Allison in 2001, Tropical Storm Lee in 2011, Hurricane Humberto in 2013, Tropical Storm Ian in 2016, and Hurricane Debby in 2024).
+The JTWC has recognised many cases of this, with examples including Typhoon Jelawat in 2018 and Typhoon Surigae in 2021.
+There has also only been one recorded case of a storm transitioning from tropical to extratropical back to a subtropical cyclone; only seen with the Caribbean–Azores hurricane in 1970.
 Generally, a tropical storm or tropical depression is not called subtropical while it is becoming extratropical and vice versa, after hitting either land or colder waters.
 This transition normally requires significant instability through the atmosphere, with temperature differences between the underlying ocean and the mid-levels of the troposphere requiring over 38 °C, or 68 °F, of contrast in this roughly 5900 m layer of the lower atmosphere.
 The mode of the sea surface temperatures that subtropical cyclones form over is 23 C. Transition from subtropical cyclones into fully tropical cyclones occurs only in very rare cases over the south Atlantic Ocean, such as Hurricane Catarina in 2004.